-unemployment and labor force in the updated model is in closer alignment with the structural shift in the relationship between unemployment rates and labor force participation rates, mentioned above.
+For the 2021 Trustees Report, OCACT also updated the labor force model, which is now estimated based on data including the latest complete economic cycle.
+The relationship between unemployment and labor force in the updated model is in closer alignment with the structural shift in the relationship between unemployment rates and labor force participation rates, mentioned above.

-Annual Trust Fund Real Interest Rate: The real interest rate (real effective annual yield) on the special public debt obligations issuable to the trust funds for a given year is defined as the nominal effective annual yield adjusted for the increase in the CPI-W for the first year after issue.
+Annual Trust Fund New-Issue Real Interest Rate: The real interest rate (real effective annual yield) on the special public debt obligations issuable to the trust funds for a given year is defined as the nominal effective annual yield adjusted for the increase in the CPI-W for the first year after issue.
 Real ex-post (actual) interest rates on long-term Treasury securities averaged 2.70 percent over the last six economic cycles (from 1969 to 2019) and 2.38 percent over the last three complete cycles (1990-2019).
 However, real interest rates have been substantially lower recently, averaging just 0.83 percent for the last complete cycle (2007-2019).
 The extreme low rates appear to be due in part to the weak economy in most of the developed world.

-The assumed ultimate real interest rate for new issues is 2.3 percent, which is the same as in the 2019-2021 reports, and 0.4 percentage point lower than was assumed for the 2018 report.
+The assumed ultimate real interest rate for new issues is 2.3 percent, which is the same as in the 2020-2022 reports, and 0.4 percentage point lower than was assumed for the 2018 report.
 This ultimate assumption is consistent with a sustainable domestic fiscal policy over the long-range period and a gradual return to the sustainable rate of economic growth throughout the developed world.

 OASDI Taxable Ratio: The OASDI taxable ratio is the share of OASDI covered earnings that is subject to the payroll tax.
-It is a fundamental component to projections of taxable payroll.
-This ratio declined substantially between 1983 and 2001, with the decline slowing substantially or ceasing since then.
-After reaching a low point of 82.6 percent for 2000, the ratio has been largely at or above that level, roughly stabilizing since 2012.
-The ratio for 2020 was low in part due to the differential effects on workers at different pay levels in the early portion of the pandemic.
-The ratio is assumed to reach 82.5 percent in the tenth projection year (2031 for the 2022 report), which is the same ratio assumed for the 2021 report, and remain near this level thereafter.
+It is a fundamental component of projections of taxable payroll.
+This ratio declined substantially between 1983 and 2000, with the decline slowing or ceasing since then.
+After reaching a low point of 82.7 percent for 2000, the ratio has been largely at or above that level, roughly stabilizing since 2012.
+The ratio for 2020 and 2021 was low in part due to the differential effects on workers at different pay levels during the pandemic.
+The ratio is assumed to reach 82.5 percent in the tenth projection year (2032 for the 2023 report), which is the same ratio assumed for the 2022 report, and remain near this level thereafter.